snakster/cpp.react/README.md

 [Intel TBB 4.2](https://www.threadingbuildingblocks.org/) is a required dependency.
 To compile and run the unit tests, the [Google test framework](https://code.google.com/p/googletest/) is required.

-License/documentation will be added in the future.
+Documentation will be added in the future.

 Usage examples: